META-eight/DynData/ScreenWorkings.md

 When the screen loads, the DynData object will automatically link the control.
 When calling `GetData()` the parameters will be updated from the controls, or the same update can be forced by calling `ddXXXX.ParamsFromControls()`.

+There are two optional suffixes which can be used with controls that have text values:

+`p:BAQNAME.parametername~LIKE`
+`p:BAQNAME.parametername~LIKEALL`

+When using the first, the value is passed to the query surrounded by wildcard characters, so if the BAQ uses the parameter in a 'LIKE' condition, it will be treated as as a 'contains' pattern match rather than an exact match.

+The second behaves the same but replaces all spaces with wildcards too.

 You can, if needed, also work directly with the stored query parameters, which can be accessed via `ddXXXX.CurrentParams()` – this will return a Dictionary of parameter names and current values.

 ### Bound controls